gilzeevi25/Segmentation/README.md

 ### 3.K-MEANS clustering
  Accepting both gray and RGB images
 ### 4.Graph Normalized Cut - recursive implementation
- As presented in Normalized Cuts and Image Segmentation,by Shi and Malik i used 0 and median for thresholding the 2nd lowest eigenvalue, and limited the recursion to depth = 3. the partition works as perfect binary tree
+ As presented in Normalized Cuts and Image Segmentation,by Shi and Malik.

+  i used 0 and median for thresholding the 2nd lowest eigenvalue, and limited the recursion to depth = 3. the partition works as perfect binary tree